Aman-CV/ImageMeasure/README.md

 ## END POINTS

 ### POST /upload_video
 Uploads a participant’s video.
 Depedning on whether test type requires distance calculation or not, the video is sent for processing.
+Should the assessment_id, test_id and participant_id already exist in database the function will update that instead of creating new object

 Form data
 - `video` (File, required) – Video file
 - `participant_name` (String, optional) – Default: "NoName"
 - `pet_type` (String, optional) – Default: "BT"
 - `duration` (Float, optional) – Default: 0
+- `assessment_id` (String, optional) - Default : dummy
+- `participant_id` (String, optinoal) - Default : dummy
+- `to_be_progressed` (bool) - Default : False (if its true the measured quantity is distance)

 Success response
 ```